-Торіс Summary Further information Regulatory capital of ADIs APRA classifies the regulatory capital of Authorised Deposit-taking Institutions ("ADIs") into two tiers for its supervisory purposes - referred to as Tier 1 Capital and Tier 2 Capital.
-From the perspective of the ADI, Tier 1 Capital generally has better loss-absorbing qualities than Tier 2 Capital, due to features such as discretionary distributions, lower ranking in a winding up than Tier 2 Capital and being subject to conversion and write off in broader circumstances than Tier 2 Capital.
-Under the Basel III Prudential Standards, Tier 1 Capital is comprised of: Common Equity Tier 1 Capital; and Additional Tier 1 Capital is recognised as the highest quality component of regulatory capital for ADIs.
+TOPIC SUMMARY FURTHER INFORMATION Regulatory APRA classifies the regulatory capital of ADIs into two tiers for its supervisory purposes - referred to capital of ADIs as Tier 1 Capital and Tier 2 Capital.
+From the perspective of the ADI, Tier 1 Capital generally has better loss-absorbing qualities than Tier 2 Capital, due to features such as discretionary distributions, lower ranking in a winding up than Tier 2 Capital and being subject to conversion and write off in broader circumstances than Tier 2 Capital. $\cdot$ Under the Basel III Prudential Standards, Tier 1 Capital is comprised of: Common Equity Tier 1 Capital; and Additional Tier 1 Capital.
+Common Equity Tier 1 Capital is recognised as the highest quality component of regulatory capital for ADIs.
 Common Equity Tier 1 Capital for ADIs (and their non-operating holding companies) comprises paid-up ordinary shares, retained earnings, other disclosed reserves permitted for inclusion by APRA and certain other items permitted by APRA, adjusted for regulatory adjustments applied in the calculation of Common Equity Tier 1 Capital.
-The non-common equity components of Tier 1 Capital are referred to as Additional Tier 1 Capital.
+The non-common equity components of Tier 1 Capital which do not satisfy all of the criteria for inclusion in Common Equity Tier 1 Capital are referred to as Additional Tier 1 Capital.
 These instruments must be able to absorb losses on a going-concern basis, and can include both instruments that are classified as equity and instruments that are classified as liabilities for accounting purposes.
-Regulatory treatment of NAB Capital Notes 5 APRA has provided confirmation that NAB Capital Notes 5, once issued, will qualify as Additional Tier 1 Capital for the purposes of NAB's regulatory capital requirements.
-NAB Capital Notes 5 and NAB's other regulatory capital help to protect NAB's depositors and other creditors by providing a loss absorbing capital buffer which supports losses that may be incurred on NAB's assets.
-The Banking Act gives statutory recognition to conversion and write off provisions in regulatory capital instruments such as NAB Capital Notes 5, subject to limited exceptions.
+APRA has provided confirmation that NAB Capital Notes 7, once issued, will qualify as Additional Tier 1 Regulatory treatment Capital for the purposes of NAB's regulatory capital requirements of NAB NAB Capital Notes 7 and NAB's other regulatory capital help to protect NAB's depositors and other creditors by providing a loss absorbing capital buffer which supports losses that may be incurred on Capital Notes 7 The Banking Act gives statutory recognition to conversion and write off provisions in regulatory capital instruments such as NAB Capital Notes 7, subject to limited exceptions.